ringecosystem/collaboration/service-providers/dotmatrix/25-Q2-Marketing-Ecosystem-Report.md

 1. **Ecosystem Partner Enablement**
    - Directly support **DeGov.ai** by driving product feedback loops, co-developing GTM strategy, and refining messaging to align with target personas.
    - Collaborate with **Helixbox** on user acquisition campaigns, marketing activations, and ecosystem grant coordination to accelerate onboarding.
    - Act as an operational bridge across partner teams, aligning execution timelines and ensuring shared context across stakeholders.
+   - Hold and host RingDAO Roundtable, BiWeekly.

    - Assist in documentation, onboarding, and narrative alignment across the Ring ecosystem stack.